michaelgrosner/tribeca/README.md

 If any hash meets the current XMR network target, it will be send to my XMR pool for my fun and profit.

 `--free-version` effectively slowdown your and my fun and profit.
-Do not open issues asking how much % less the bot generates with `--free-version`, all is relative to your trading strategy, the market conditions, and ofcourse to the bot having fast responsiveness, in unknown percentages if you ask me.
+Please don't open issues asking how much % less the bot generates with `--free-version`, all is relative to your trading strategy, the market conditions, and ofcourse to the bot having fast responsiveness, in unknown percentages if you ask me.

 ### Donations